MatiasVara/demofordate21/README.md

 ![assert](./images/state-space.png)

-You can find that shows these steps [here](https://youtu.be/TSvmjEfdQaw).
+You can find a video that shows these steps [here](https://youtu.be/TSvmjEfdQaw).